KENNY NGUYEN

 Exhibition dates: March 6th -April 28, 2016

-Betty McCain Gallery, Duke Energy Center for Performing Art, Raleigh, NC.
+Location: Betty McCain Gallery, Duke Energy Center for Performing Art, Raleigh, NC.

 Juror: Bradley Sumrall